kanta1207/program-schedular-app/docs/deployment.md

 2. Create private repository in your personal github, and upload all of the files you just downloaded. **You need to make this repository private because this project contains CICCC's actual instructor's names pr other credentials in seeding files.**
 3. Login to [Vercel](https://vercel.com/)
 4. Deploy the project by importing the repository from your Github.
+   - Set `BASIC_AUTH_USER` and `BASIC_AUTH_PASSWORD` in environmental variables, which will be used for basic authentication.
    - Choose `frontend` as root directory if you upload all of this project into your personal Github account.
-   - Make it sure add the backend API url from render to `NEXT_PUBLIC_API_URL` as environment variable.
+   - Make it sure add the backend API url from Render to `NEXT_PUBLIC_API_URL` as environment variable.